inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 for communication with the Ollama service, using the library's `chat()` function instead of calling `fetch()` directly.
 The advantage of this approach is that sending the query is more straightforward, configuring and passing an object that is essentially the body of the request.
-The disadvantages are that Ollama's browser library must be installed, and the necessary items are included using `import` statements in the JavaScript code itself.
+The response from `chat()` in this case is an array of strings that can be concatenated for showing the AI's text on the web page.
+The disadvantages are that Ollama's browser library must be installed, and the necessary objects and functions must be included using `import` statements in the JavaScript code itself.

 In the adaptive palette main directory, execute this command line instruction to install the ollama JavaScript package: